raychungno1/chess-ai/README.md

 # Chess AI

-This chess engine was created as a final project for Machine Learning (CSE 5523).
-The engine plays at a speculated rating of approximately 1700 at a depth of 7.
+This chess engine plays at a speculated rating of 1700 at a depth of 7.
 View a demo of the program [here](https://youtu.be/oOvJXMsbHoo).

 ## Features/Optimizations
 * Pygame UI